 - Set a budget and STICK TO IT!
 Budget for the day, by kid, for the whole trip — whatever works for you, but BUDGET!

-- As you exit attractions, ask the kids about the experience.
+- Distract the kids!!!
+As you exit attractions, ask them about the experience.
 If they’re old enough to talk, they’ll probably share their excitement without prompting.
 Engage their eyes and just keep walking.
 If kids have your attention, they’ll be less distracted by the cute, outrageously over-priced goodies.
 And you’ll be distracted too!

-Using these tips, our VISA bill after vacation for our family of five (including two teen boys) averages about $700.
-We spend less than $100/day on food — supplemented by “healthy” snacks we bring from home (nuts, microwave popcorn, fruit, beef jerky, peanut butter and crackers, cereal and milk).
+Usually, our family of five spends less than $100/day on dining at the Disney parks — supplemented by “healthy” snacks we bring from home (nuts, microwave popcorn, fruit, beef jerky, peanut butter and crackers, cereal and milk).
 And our souvenir costs are generally less than $150/vacation.
 And, we don’t sacrifice one moment of fun.

-I know I’m not the only Disney “expert” out there.
-How do you save money at Disney World?
+Other Disney vacation experts, how do you save money at Disney World?

 Research has shown you might also like: